-For those fabrics that tend to pill, fabric pill shavers come handy to trim pills when they show up.
+You can purchase fabric pill shavers for those fabrics that tend to pill.
+These come in handy to trim pills when they show up.

-Upholstery fabrics must at all times be protected from direct exposure to sunlight as it may fade the colors.
+You must protect upholstery fabrics from direct exposure to sunlight as it may fade the colours.

-Cushions if any should be routinely flipped, rotated to keep them fluffy and prevent color fading and fabric crimping.
+If any, Cushions should be routinely flipped and rotated to keep them fluffy and prevent colour fading and fabric crimping.